EconomyLens.com

 Related

 Slowing growth has put pressure on Russia’s stretched public finances, prompting the Kremlin to raise taxes to tap the pockets of citizens and businesses in the hope of plugging last year’s budget gap of around $50 billion.
-Analysts forecast inflation to pick up again in early 2026 as a rise in value added tax (VAT) kicks in, contributing to upward price pressures.
+Analysts forecast inflation to pick up again in early 2026 as a rise in value-added tax (VAT) kicks in, contributing to upward price pressures.

-In the four years of war in Ukraine, Russian defense spending has skyrocketed, while its oil and gas revenues have been weighed down by sanctions.
+In the four years of war in Ukraine, Russian defence spending has skyrocketed, while its oil and gas revenues have been weighed down by sanctions.
 In 2025, Russian military spending rose by three percent over 2024, representing around seven percent of gross domestic product (GDP), the Stockholm International Peace Research Institute (SIPRI) estimated.
 Last year, the US unveiled some of the harshest measures yet targeting Russia’s energy sector, sanctioning its two biggest oil producers, Rosneft and Lukoil, to curb Moscow’s revenues and force it to end the war in Ukraine.

 © 2024 AFP